brunohonda/ng-signal-state/README.md

 # Ngstate

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.1 with the purpose of studying a way to implement state management with signals.

 ## Development server